Unified Harassment and Discrimination Policy

 In addition to the information found below, please see the Texas Wesleyan University publication: Prevention and Response.
 This brochure provides helpful information about Title IX, the Title IX Coordinator and Assistant Coordinators, resources and how to report an incident of gender discrimination, sexual harassment or sexual misconduct.
 This publication is available as a hard copy through Student Life.

-Please click here to file an incident report for any incident relating to Title IX, gender discrimination, sexual harassment or sexual misconduct.
+Please click here or use the button below to file an incident report for any incident relating to Title IX, gender discrimination, sexual harassment or sexual misconduct.

 Women's Center of Tarrant County